jostarlink/slackbot-api-docs/README.md

  ![Hello Bot!](Screen Shot 2016-05-07 at 12.42.28.png)

- Congratulations, you just made your first bot, and it was easy, wasn't it?
+ Congratulations 🎉, you just made your first bot, and it was easy, wasn't it?

+ *We used [Node ^6.0.0](https://nodejs.org/dist/v6.0.0/node-v6.0.0.pkg) to run the program above, you can get the latest version [here](https://nodejs.org/en/download/current/).

- ###Learn more
+ ### Learn more
   A fan of bots already?
 Explore the documentation and create amazing bots!

   Have questions?
 Join our Slack Team and ask your questions!
   Found a bug?
 Please fill an issue on GitHub.
   Want to contribute?
 Read our contribution guide and start hacking!
 Pull-requests are always welcome!

-  ###See Also
+  ### See Also
   The Sibe Bot Platform